Film recorder: Operation

 All film recorders typically work in the same manner.
 The image is fed from a host computer as a raster stream over a digital interface.
 A film recorder exposes film through various mechanisms; flying spot (early recorders); photographing a high resolution video monitor; electron beam recorder (Sony HDVS); a CRT scanning dot (Celco); focused beam of light from a light valve technology (LVT) recorder; a scanning laser beam (Arrilaser); or recently, full-frame LCD array chips.

 For color image recording on a CRT film recorder, the red, green, and blue channels are sequentially displayed on a single gray scale CRT, and exposed to the same piece of film as a multiple exposure through a filter of the appropriate color.
 This approach yields better resolution and color quality than possible with a tri-phosphor color CRT.
 The three filters are usually mounted on a motor-driven wheel.
 The filter wheel, as well as the camera's shutter, aperture, and film motion mechanism are usually controlled by the recorder's electronics and/or the driving software.
 CRT film recorders are further divided into analog and digital types.
 The analog film recorder uses the native video signal from the computer, while the digital type uses a separate display board in the computer to produce a digital signal for a display in the recorder.
 Digital CRT recorders provide a higher resolution at a higher cost compared to analog recorders due to the additional specialized hardware.
 Typical resolutions for digital recorders were quoted as 2K and 4K, referring to 2048×1366 and 4096×2732 pixels, respectively, while analog recorders provided a resolution of 640×428 pixels in comparison.

 Higher-quality LVT film recorders use a focused beam of light to write the image directly onto a film loaded spinning drum, one pixel at a time.
 In one example, the light valve was a liquid-crystal shutter, the light beam was steered with a lens, and text was printed using a pre-cut optical mask.
 The LVT will record pixel beyond grain.
 Some machines can burn 120-res or 120 lines per millimeter.
 The LVT is basically a reverse drum scanner.
 The exposed film is developed and printed by regular photographic chemical processing.

 Formats

 Film recorders are available for a variety of film types and formats.
-The 35mm negative film and transparencies are popular because they can be processed by any photo shop.
+The 35 mm negative film and transparencies are popular because they can be processed by any photo shop.
 Single-image 4×5 film and 8×10 are often used for high-quality, large format printing.

 Some models have detachable film holders to handle multiple formats with the same camera or with Polaroid backs to provide on-site review of output before exposing film.